cefriel/competence-kg/README.md

 The status of the database is automatically persisted in the `neo4j` folder as defined in the `docker-compose.yml` file.
 The folder can be deleted to erase all the data in the database.

 ## RDF Database
-The graph database is modelled according to the ontology `ontology.ttl` defined in the `model` folder.
+The graph database is modelled according to the ontology `ontology.ttl` defined in the `model` folder and available online at [https://knowledge.c-innovationhub.com/competence-kg/schema](https://knowledge.c-innovationhub.com/competence-kg/schema).
 The ontology reuses the `foaf` vocabulary and adds further classes and properties.
 The ontology can be visualised using the `WebVOWL` webapp.

 The `competence-kg-rdf.ipynb` notebook contains the code to construct the knowledge graph and to inspect and query the it.
 An in-memory database is instantiated using the `rdflib` library and the CSV files in the `data` folder.
 In this case, the `*-iri.csv` files are considered instead of the `assignment.csv` and `competences.csv` files.
 Indeed, we leverage the SKOS vocabulary describing the DigComp framework (already [available online](http://publications.europa.eu/resource/dataset/digital-competence-framework)) to enrich the company's graph without having to instantiate from the CSV all the data about the competences.